Dirp114/331-Rodeside-mechanic/README.md

 vehicle.
 But accident can occur anytime.
 The Roadside Vehicle Breakdown Assistance application will help to overcome this issue by providing mechanic details in one click.

-This application will helps to find mechanics easily and quickly.
-It is an android application that will help the driver or vehicle owner to locate the nearest mechanic and book them in case a vehicle break down.
-This application will display a list of available mechanics who can assist the vehicle owner.

 SDG - The Roadside Vehicle Breakdown Assistance is Under Sustainable Development Goal 11, Sustainable Cities and Communities, attention is being paid to the problem of